 Some things in life are certain.
 You’re born, one day you’ll die, and the government will steal your money somewhere in the middle.
 And that a cheater is always a cheater.
 Right?
-The others may well be true, but the psychological facts about cheating might just end up bursting your bubble.
+The others may well be true, but some psychological facts about cheating might just end up bursting your bubble.

 Just like that recipe you thought you could follow without a hitch, infidelity is more complex than it seems at first glance.
-Lust isn’t necessarily the only thing that makes a person cheat and it’s not impossible to rebuild a relationship after an episode of infidelity, after all, you can always start from scratch after burning your pancake batter.
+Lust isn’t necessarily the only thing that makes a person cheat and it’s not impossible to rebuild a relationship after an episode of infidelity.
+After all, you can always start from scratch after burning your pancake batter.

 With the help of emotional wellness and mindfulness coach Pooja Priyamvada (certified in Psychological and Mental Health First Aid from Johns Hopkins Bloomberg School of Public Health and the University of Sydney), who specializes in counseling for extramarital affairs, let’s take a closer look at the world of cheating.